rgeraldes24/hyperion/docs/contracts/functions.rst

             // It has to be converted to the ``address payable`` type to even allow calling ``send`` on it. address payable testPayable = payable(address(test));

-            // If someone sends Ether to that contract,
+            // If someone sends ZND to that contract,
-            // the transfer will fail, i.e. this returns false here. return testPayable.send(2 ether);
+            // the transfer will fail, i.e. this returns false here. return testPayable.send(2 znd);
         }

         function callTestPayable(TestPayable test) public returns (bool) {